AtharvaKapshikar/StackDash/README.md

 ---

-⚠️ Note: The applicattion.properties file is excluded from this repository to protect sensitive configuration details.
+⚠️ Note: The application.properties file is excluded from this repository to protect sensitive configuration details.
 Please create your own local version with the required environment-specific settings

 ### Access
 • 	Frontend: http://localhost:4200